 WCI programs and operations rely solely on the financial resources of the organization’s membership.
 We work to promote the importance of our inland river transportation network to policy leaders, the news media, and the general public.
 We are seeing progress in this regard through the passage of WRRDA 2014 and higher appropriations funding levels that will ultimately create hundreds of millions of construction man-hours and regenerate America’s economic prosperity through more efficient river transportation.
 We have an opportunity to make further progress with a Water Resources Development Act (WRDA) in 2020.

-Our timely legislative initiatives are complemented with a public education campaign, as we continue with our active grassroots work across the country.
+Our timely legislative initiatives are complemented with a strategic public education campaign, as well as our active grassroots work across the country.
 A strong foundation of public awareness is necessary to meet the challenges ahead, but our success is based solely on funding from our members.

 President, Upper River Services